 Voting Membership

 The following general and affiliated members shall have voting privileges.
-Association Officers, Lifetime Members, Adult team coaches, competitive club presidents, competitive league presidents’ indoor facility owners/directors, recreation league presidents, Futsal club presidents, and Futsal league presidents shall be considered voting member.
+Association Officers, Lifetime Members, Adult team coaches, competitive club presidents, competitive league presidents’ indoor facility owners/directors, recreation league presidents, Futsal club presidents, and Futsal league presidents shall be considered voting members.

 Membership Fees

-The fee for membership in this Association shall be determined by the Executive Board six months prior to the start of each fall season and shall be sufficient to cover those expenses necessary for the operating of this Association.
+The fee for membership in this Association shall be determined by the Executive Board six months prior to the start of each fall season and shall be sufficient to cover those expenses necessary for the operation of this Association.

 The annual budget, which is the basis for established member rates, will be presented annually to the Executive Board at this time for approval.